tbfe-de/viva-tcl/emb_tcl/README.md

 it is **very robust**, **very portable**, and far from being dead or ready to be trashed.

-Also its "shell-style" approach (with minimal syntax and nearly everything implemented via its "library") may not match everybodies taste, but those who get around this will usually appreciate the flat learning curve with a very low initial step.
+Also its "shell-style" approach (with minimal syntax and nearly everything implemented via its "library") may not match everybody's taste, but those who get around this will usually appreciate the flat learning curve with a very low initial step.

 Tcl's readiness for productive use has often been demonstrated, once more here, with the examples shown mainly aiming